 Quality Gates as in "Best Practices"

-You can think of quality gates as quality checkpoints in a software project.
+You can think of quality gates as quality checkpoints in each software project phase.
 Every time the project is about to reach an important milestone, you might want to pause and verify whether the current result meets the expected standards.

-Each time the project reaches a gate, it must be evaluated against the quality criteria that were defined.
-It then gets a status, which can be a binary option (either it’s good to go or not) or a more nuanced alternative (e.g., success/failure/warning).
+Each time the project reaches a gate, it must be evaluated against the defined quality criteria.
+It then gets a status, which can be a binary option (either it passed or failed) or a more nuanced alternative (e.g., success/failure/warning).

 The specific criteria used will, of course, vary depending on a number of factors, such as the type of the product or service in development, the size and nature of the organization, and more.

 For instance, you certainly know some fields are highly regulated—finance and health care are the examples that come to mind.
-It makes sense that software projects targeting these domains will have quality gates related to the many legal requirements they have to adhere to.
-Projects that aren’t as critical or regulated might be able to afford having fewer quality gates, so they can get their products or services into the hands of customers sooner.
+It makes sense that software projects for these industries have quality gates required for many legal aspects.
+Projects that aren't as critical or regulated might have fewer quality gates, so they can get their products or services into the hands of customers sooner.

 Quality Gates as in "Automated Checks"

 As you've seen, the previous version of a quality gate is somewhat subjective in its definition and mostly manual in its application.
 Also, it's more applicable at the project level.

 Now, we'll cover quality gates in the sense of automatic verifications done to the code.
 Unlike the previous one, this definition of quality gate is objective, automated, and usually applied at the code level.

 So, in this context, a quality gate is an automated verification you can use to enforce the adherence to one or more quality standards.
 Like the previous type of quality gate, this one also preserves the metaphor.
 Think of it as an actual gate that prevents the code from going forward in the software development lifecycle (SDLC) pipeline if it doesn't meet the defined quality criteria.